OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 ---

-Octopus has support for proxies in two use cases.Â You can specify a proxy server for Octopus to use when communicating with a Tentacle, you can also specify a proxy server when a Tentacle and the Octopus Server make web requests to other servers.
+Octopus has support for proxies in two use cases.
+You can specify a proxy server for Octopus to use when communicating with a Tentacle, you can also specify a proxy server when a Tentacle and the Octopus Server make web requests to other servers.

 :::hint
 Proxy support for Tentacle and SSH communications was added in Octopus 3.4